The Secret To Getting Ahead When Responding To RFPs

 5. Only respond to strong opportunities

-While it’s tempting to respond to every RFP that matches your solutions, it can be counterproductive and lead you astray from reaching the real beneficial opportunities.
+While responding to every RFP that matches your solutions is tempting, it can be counterproductive and lead you astray from reaching the real beneficial opportunities.
 A strong RFP opportunity is a company you’re sure hasn’t worked with any of your competitors and has a budget to afford your solution.
-What’s more, critically, you’ve directly spoken to the decision-maker and not just the procurement department.
-By narrowing down the list of RFPs you respond to this criteria, you can spend more time creating a robust and strategic proposal that is far more likely to win – or at the very least – move you onto the presentation round.
+What’s more, you’ve spoken critically to the decision-maker and not just the procurement department.
+By narrowing down the list of RFPs that respond to this criteria, you can spend more time creating a robust and strategic proposal that is far more likely to win – or, at the very least – move you onto the presentation round.

 6. Build around the client